Trump supporters, counter-protesters clash in San Diego

-SAN DIEGO (AP) — Supporters of President Donald Trump clashed with counter-protesters in San Diego on Saturday, prompting police to declare the gathering an unlawful assembly because of acts of violence.
+SAN DIEGO, C.A.
+(AP) — Supporters of President Donald Trump clashed with counter-protesters in San Diego on Saturday, prompting police to declare the gathering an unlawful assembly because of acts of violence.

 Officers were hit with rocks, bottles and eggs, police said, and the crowd directed pepper spray at them.